klucha-leniwa/studia/SD/gxl/README.txt

 In order to properly use framework, you need to have the following packages installed
 	1. lxml (easy_install lxml) - for parsing xml(gxl) files
-	2. networkx (easy_install networkx) - creating graphs
+	2. networkx (easy_install networkx) - implementation of vl2 algrythm

 Author
 ==========